mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Details of Downstream Experiments

 \section{Details of Downstream Experiments}

-For each downstream task, we perform hyperparameter tuning for all the models with the same computational budget to ensure fair comparison.
+\minisection{Hyperparameter Search} For each downstream task, we perform hyperparameter searching for all the models with the same computational budget to ensure a fair comparison.
+For each task, we use the final evaluation metric on the validation split of the training English corpus as the validation score.
 The models are optimized with the AdamW optimizer \citep{DBLP:conf/iclr/LoshchilovH19} with the weight decay term set to 0.01 and a linear warmup scheduler.
 The learning rate is linearly increased to a specified value in the first 6 \% of training steps, and then gradually decreased to zero towards the end. \Table{table:hyperparameters} summarizes the task-specific hyperparameter search spaces.

+\minisection{Computing Infrastructure} We run the fine-tuning on a server with a Intel(R) Core(TM) i7-6950X CPU and 4 NVIDIA GeForce RTX 3090 GPUs.